Home|Subscribe|Contact Us|Français|Looking glass as a search button

 Picture of Mr. Pierre Verreault

-Mr. Verreault joined the CCAC as Executive Director in 2017.
+Mr. Pierre Verreault joined the CCAC as executive director in 2017.
 With a strong background in standards and policy development, he is committed to fulfilling the CCAC's strategic goals and objectives and ensuring the long-term stability and viability of the organization.

-Mr. Verreault holds a Master in European Affairs, European Commercial Law and Business Administration degree from Lund University, Sweden, and a Bachelor of Arts in Industrial Relations degree from the Université Laval, QC.
+Mr. Verreault holds a Master in European Affairs, European Commercial Law and Business Administration degree from Lund University, Sweden, and a Bachelor of Arts in Industrial Relations degree from the Université Laval.

 UP